 WANT TO KNOW WHAT I PURCHASE?

-When you sign up for my weekly email newsletter, I'll include this free giveaway... a list of groceries to stock your pantry and fridge.
+When you sign up for my weekly email newsletter, I'll include this freebie... a list of groceries to stock your pantry and fridge.